quantori/GherkinSyncTool/README.md

 | `gherkinsynctool_id` | String |

 ##### Tags
-- @Reference:JIRA-123 tag from a feature file will be parsed and filled as 'JIRA-123' to the appropriate testrail test case field.
+- @Reference:JIRA-123 tag from a feature file will be parsed and filled as 'JIRA-123' to the reference testrail test case field.
+- @Priority:High tag from a feature file will be parsed and filled as 'High' to the priority testrail test case field.

 ## Configuration